adult esl courses

 There are two different types of English as a Second Language (ESL) courses a refugee can take: regular ESL or Vocational English as a Second Laungauge (VESL) through the Sacramento Employment and Training Agency (SETA).
 Read below for a breakdown.

 Regular English as a Second Language (ESL) Courses can be found all across Sacramento.
-Two options for these classes are Highlands Community Charter Schools or adult schools.
+Two options for these classes are Highlands Community Charter School or adult schools.

-Highlands Community Charter Schools is an organization that has ESL classes, GED classes, and special career programs such as cosmetology and truck driving.
+The Highlands Community Charter School is an organization that has ESL classes, GED classes, and special career programs such as cosmetology and truck driving.
 With a wide range of ESL locations, there are multiple levels of English classes offered.
 Students at any HCCS locations must be:

 22+ years old

 Committed to attending classes Monday through Friday for 4 hours per day

 Other Adult schools within the local school districts provide ESL classes for anyone over 18 years old.
 Some school districts refugee families are settled in are: Twin Rivers, San Juan, Folsom Cordova, and Sacramento City.